 Commercial fishing is extremely vulnerable where 53% of the world’s fisheries are full exploited, and 32% are over exploited, depleted or recovering from depletion.

 Unless the current situation improves stocks of all species currently fished for food are predicted to collapse by 2048.

 The European Union is the world’s largest maritime territory and marine resources make a significant contribution to each Member State’s economic prosperity and social well being.

-In July 2008 the Marine Strategy Framework Directive (MSFD) formally adopted by the European Union.
-The overall goal of the Directive is to achieve ‘Good Environmental Status’ (GES) by 2020 across Europe’s marine environment (jncc DEFRA).
+In July 2008 the Marine Strategy Framework Directive (MSFD) was formally adopted by the European Union.
+The overall goal of the Directive is to achieve ‘Good Environmental Status’ (GES) by 2020 across Europe’s marine environment (JNCC DEFRA).

 In 2015, the UK produced outlines of their program’s measures that will contribute to the achievement and maintenance of GES.
 Arc Marine aims to help the UK achieve the EU requirements and lead the world in ocean regeneration.